 - Awareness of and commitment to ethical practice and the values of professional psychology.

 - Indicated commitment to the practitioner-scholar model of training.

-Applicants may have obtained these qualifications via clinical practicum experiences, academic courses, and/or other professional and personal experiences.
-The quality of an applicant’s previous educational, counseling, outreach, consultation, and multicultural knowledge and awareness are initially assessed during a careful review of each applicant’s cover letter, required APPIC essays, academic transcript, resume/curriculum vitae, and letters of reference.
+The quality of an applicant’s previous educational, counseling, outreach, consultation, and multicultural knowledge and awareness are initially assessed during a careful review of each applicant’s cover letter, required essays, academic transcript, resume/curriculum vitae, and letters of reference.
 Applicants invited for on-site interviews engage in more in-depth discussion and interaction with training staff regarding their previous experiences and desired training needs in order for both parties to determine goodness-of-fit for CHW’s Internship Program.

 Supervisors, Staff, and Interns

-The Counseling Center's clinical staff includes doctoral-level psychologists and clinicians, a psychiatric nurse practitioner, and a case manager who is a LICSW.
+The Counseling Center's clinical staff includes doctoral-level psychologists and LICSW and LMHC licensed staff.
 Interns interact with all staff during staff meetings, clinical consultation, outreach, and other professional activities.
 Primary supervisors are licensed psychologists with more than 2 years of licensed experience.
-Group supervision is provided by one of the primary supervisors.
-Staff are identified below with areas of specialty and whether or not they are primary supervisors.
+Group supervision is provided by the Training Director or one of the primary supervisors.
 More information about supervision can be found in the Intern Manual.

 George Mason University

 Assistant Director/Diversity, Equity, and Inclusion